joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

 Surprise number two, Simon St. Laurent was also writing a book on Elixir.
-Simon did a good job with [Introducing Erlang](http://www.amazon.com/Introducing-Erlang-Simon-St-Laurent/dp/1449331769) ... and we'd exchanged several mail, so something was in the air.
+Simon did a good job with [Introducing Erlang](http://www.amazon.com/Introducing-Erlang-Simon-St-Laurent/dp/1449331769) ... and we'd exchanged several mails, so something was in the air.
 With both Pragmatic Press and O'Reilly racing to get into Elixir I knew something was happening on the Erlang VM, and I didn't know about this.
 Boy am I out of touch.